Someone is trying to 'destroy my career' says Pauw

 The latest allegations were published in The Athletic.

-A number of anonymous ex-Dash players and staff allege that Pauw body shamed players and behaved inappropriately during her time in charge in 2018.
+A number of unnamed ex-Dash players and staff allege Pauw body-shamed players and behaved inappropriately during her time in charge in 2018.

 Pauw was first named in a report in December on misconduct in the USA's National Women's Soccer League.

-The Dutchwoman has described the latest allegations against her as "crap and nonsense" and says she is the victim of "an agenda" and a deliberate attempt to undermine her on the ever of the World Cup.
+The Dutchwoman has described the latest allegations against her as "nonsense" and says she is the victim of "an agenda" and a deliberate attempt to undermine her on the eve of the World Cup.

 "There is a person that has targeted to destroy my career and has influenced a few.
 This agenda is known, this agenda has been on Twitter, this agenda is with me and I have said that after the World Cup I am going to see if we are going to take legal actions," said Pauw.